onebeyond/rascal/README.md

   { strategy: 'nack' }
 ])
 ```
+One use of the forward recovery strategy is to send messages to a wait queue which will dead-letter them after a period of time.
+[Repeated dead lettering causes some versions of RabbitMQ to crash](https://github.com/rabbitmq/rabbitmq-server/issues/161).
+If you encounter this issue upgrade RabbitMQ or specify ```xDeathFix: true``` which will delete any x-death headers on the message before forwarding.

 ##### Ack
 Acknowledges the message, guaranteeing that it will be discarded in the event you also have a dead letter exchange configured.
 Sometimes useful in automated tests or when chaining a sequence of other recovery strategies.
 ```js